Axel713/fit-for-work/README.md

 ### **CSS code validation**

 To verify the quality of the written css document, I used the automated [W3C Markup Validator CSS Validation Service](https://jigsaw.w3.org/css-validator) service.
+The code was tested with the Direct Input tool.

 #### **Summary of findings and actions**